igino-dedomenico/auto-click/README.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License
 This script is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details [License](./LICENSE)

 ## Security
 [Security Policy](./SECURITY.md)